Excommunication: Unitarian Universalism

 Unitarian Universalism, being a liberal religious group and a congregational denomination, has a wide diversity of opinions and sentiments.
 Nonetheless, Unitarian Universalists have had to deal with disruptive individuals.
 Congregations which had no policies on disruptive individuals have sometimes found themselves having to create such policies, up to (and including) expulsion.

 By the late 1990s, several churches were using the West Shore UU Church's policy as a model.
 If someone is threatening, disruptive, or distracting from the appeal of the church to its membership, a church using this model has three recommended levels of response to the offending individual.
 While the first level involves dialogue between a committee or clergy member and the offender, the second and third levels involve expulsion, either from the church itself or a church activity.

 Buddhism

 There is no direct equivalent to excommunication in Buddhism.
-However, in the Theravadan monastic community monks can be expelled from monasteries for heresy or other acts.
-In addition, monks have four vows, called the four defeats, which are abstaining from sexual intercourse, stealing, murder, and lying about spiritual gains (e.g., having special power or ability to perform miracles).
-If any one is broken, the monk is automatically a layman again and can never become a monk in his or her current life.
+However, in the Theravadan monastic community, monks can be expelled from monasteries for heresy or other acts.
+In addition, monks have four vows, called the four pārājikas, or "defeats", which are: abstaining from sexual intercourse, stealing, murder, and lying about spiritual gains (e.g., having special power or ability to perform miracles).
+If any one of these prohibitions is broken, the monk is automatically rendered a layperson again and can never become a monk in his or her current life.

 Most Japanese Buddhist sects hold ecclesiastical authority over their followers and have their own rules for expelling members of the sangha, lay or bishopric.
-The lay Japanese Buddhist organization Sōka Gakkai was expelled from the Nichiren Shoshu sect in 1991.
+For example, the lay Japanese Buddhist organization Sōka Gakkai was expelled from the Nichiren Shoshu sect in 1991.